-8. What is available at the Childhelp Speak Up Be Safe LMS?
+8. What is available in the Childhelp Speak Up Be Safe LMS?

-Once a school or organization has purchased the curriculum, facilitators complete the on-demand training at www.speakupbesafe.org.
-Once certified as facilitators, they have full access to the LMS, which includes all materials and supporting documentation needed to deliver the lessons.
+Once a school or organization has purchased the curriculum, facilitators complete the on-demand training in the Childhelp LMS.
+Once certified as facilitators, they have full access to the LMS, which includes all materials and supporting documentation needed to deliver the lessons, including optional parent consent/opt out forms to be distributed before each lesson, parent information sheets, student handouts or worksheets, teacher reinforcement activities, and certificates of completion for the students.

-Facilitator guides for each grade level include two scripted lessons, ranging from 30-45 minutes each, facilitator preparation checklists for before and after each lesson, key terms, alignment to Common Core State Standards, as required by some states, select developmental characteristics of students at each grade level, teacher reinforcement activities, and lists of materials needed for each lesson.
+Facilitator guides for each grade level include two scripted lessons, ranging from 30-45 minutes each, facilitator preparation checklists for before and after each lesson, key terms, alignment to Common Core State Standards (as required by some states), select developmental characteristics of students at each grade level, teacher reinforcement activities, and lists of materials needed for each lesson.